 Make the vanilla glaze while the monkey bread muffins are still warm, and be generous when drizzling.

 Are chocolate chip monkey bread muffins breakfast or dessert?

 Please don’t fight me on this one — ain’t nobody got time to argue with me about the validity of whether muffins are breakfast (because they are).

 *Caveat: you can also eat these for dessert judgment-free!

 I like a simple vanilla-powdered sugar icing to drizzle on top, but you could also top these easy monkey bread muffins with homemade cream cheese icing and that would be to die for.

 Can monkey bread muffins be made gluten-free?

 I haven’t tried with this recipe, but I’ve had a lot of success in the past substituting Bob’s Red Mill 1-for-1 gluten free flour in place of regular all-purpose flour and the results are astounding.
 If you give it a try, let me know in the comments below whether it worked out!

-For more indulgent desserts, check out some of my favorites below:Print
+For additional indulgent desserts, check out the following:Print